-The majority of private game lodges in Africa work on the basis of twice daily safaris in open 4×4 vehicles (obviously lodges and camps specialising in walking safaris will differ, and those near water will often have at least one water based safari per day).
-The first safari at dawn and the second mid to late afternoon, continuing after dark with a short night safari.
-The reasons behind operating this schedule, is that the early mornings and late afternoons are considered the time when the animals are at their most active, and as such the chances of seeing them greatest.
-This holds particularly true in the summer months, when the midday temperatures are so high, that most animals seek shade under the thickest cover they can find, making spotting much more difficult.
+The majority of private game lodges in Africa work on the basis of twice daily safaris in open 4×4 vehicles.
+Obviously lodges and camps specialising in walking safaris will differ, and those near water will often have at least one water based safari per day.
+The first safari is at dawn and the second mid to late afternoon, continuing after dark with a short night safari.
+There is a reason behind operating this schedule.
+The early mornings and late afternoons are considered the time when the animals are at their most active, and as such the chances of seeing them greatest.
+This holds particularly true in the summer months.
+At this time the midday temperatures are so high, that most animals seek shade under the thickest cover they can find.
+This makes spotting much more difficult.

 "One of the greatest misconceptions is that Africa is always hot.
 Let us state for the record, that is simply not true!"

-Many of the top safari destinations through southern Africa in particular have distinct summers and winters, and just like the northern hemisphere, the winter temperatures can get cold, sometimes very cold.
+Many of the top safari destinations through southern Africa in particular have distinct summers and winters.
+Just like the northern hemisphere, the winter temperatures can get cold, sometimes very cold.
 You can have mornings in the Kruger National Park where temperatures at dawn are below freezing!
 As such, most lodges offer a summer and a winter schedule.
-While still operating safaris twice daily in the morning and the afternoon, the timings do change, heading out earlier in the morning and later in the afternoon in summer, and later in the morning and earlier in the afternoon in winter.
+They still operate safaris twice daily in the morning and the afternoon.
+However, timings do change, heading out earlier in the morning and later in the afternoon in summer, and later in the morning and earlier in the afternoon in winter.

 Your day will start with an early morning wake up.
 Typically in summer at 05:00 (5am), and in winter between 05:30/06:00 (5:30am/6am).
-The wake up will vary by lodge, though mostly it is by a ranger or tracker knocking on your room door and wishing you a good morning.
-Normally you will have 30 minutes to get yourself out of bed, hair combed and dressed for your morning game drive – it is helpful to lay out the clothes you want to wear the night before, so that you are all set and not trying to find what you need all bleary eyed and still half asleep.
+The wake up will vary by lodge.
+Mostly it is by a ranger or tracker knocking on your room door and wishing you a good morning.
+Normally you have 30 minutes to get yourself out of bed, hair combed and dressed for your morning game drive.
+It is helpful to lay out the clothes you want to wear the night before, so that you are all set and not trying to find what you need all bleary eyed and still half asleep.

 Please do not try eating the rusk as you would a biscuit, there are no resident dentists at the lodges!!
 They are designed to be dunked into your tea/coffee before eating!

 All the safaris are guided by qualified rangers.
-These rangers will have been through rigorous training, both in terms of knowing the bush and the myriad of creatures in it, as well as more practical issues such as how to drive in the rough terrain, gauging animal behaviour so as to always keep the passengers out of harm’s way etc. The ranger is the person you will interact with the most and who will explain things as you go along and answer your questions.
+These rangers will have been through rigorous training.
+Training covers knowledge the bush and the myriad of creatures in it.
+It also focuses on more practical issues, such as how to drive in the rough terrain, gauging animal behaviour so as to always keep the passengers out of harm’s way etc. The ranger is the person you will interact with the most.
+He or she will explain things as you go along and answer your questions.

 Sometimes you will also have a tracker.
 As the name suggests, the main purpose of the tracker is to “track” game.
-The trackers are usually highly trained in all the little telltale signs in the bush to help you find game that may otherwise remain hidden.
+The trackers are usually highly trained in all the little telltale signs in the bush.
+They help you find game that may otherwise remain hidden.
 These signs can be in the form of spoor on the dirt roads, warning sounds of monkeys or birds or just being able to spot the vaguest of shapes through long grass that the inexperienced eye would miss.
-The tracker occupies a seat welded to the bonnet of the vehicle to offer completely unobstructed views, see the picture below.
+The tracker occupies a seat welded to the bonnet of the vehicle offering unobstructed views, see picture below.
 As with the number of passengers per vehicle, often the price of the lodge determines whether or not there is a tracker as well as a ranger (though not necessarily so).
-Note that there are some reserves that do not allow the use of trackers, so no matter what lodge you stay at in that reserve there will be no tracker.
+Note that there are some reserves that do not allow the use of trackers.

 Now you are all seated comfortably the safari begins, out in the wild.
 We do mean, the wild.
 These are reserves where the animals live in a completely wild state, with as little human interference as possible.
-This does mean that frequently the game will flee from an approaching vehicle, and often will simply remain hidden from site.
+This does mean sometimes the game will flee an approaching vehicle, and often will simply remain hidden from site.

-More than anything else, we need to stress, the game reserves of Africa are not zoos, and there is no guarantee that you will see any specific animal.
+More than anything else, we need to stress, the game reserves of Africa are not zoos.
+There is no guarantee that you will see any specific animal.
 Come with an open mind and you will not be disappointed.

-Normally, about half way through the morning safari you will stop in an open area where you will disembark from the vehicle and your ranger will serve tea and coffee and something small to eat, like a muffin or more rusks.
-This is also the chance to answer the call of nature (usually behind a bush) and for those in need, a chance to replenish the nicotine levels in their bloodstream.
+Normally, about half way through the morning safari you will have a break.
+Stopping in an open area where you disembark from the vehicle and your ranger will serve tea and coffee.
+Normally something small to eat is also served, like a muffin or more rusks.
+This is also the chance to answer the call of nature (usually behind a bush).
+For those in need, a chance to replenish the nicotine levels in their bloodstream.

 Feeling refreshed it's back onto the vehicle to continue your safari.
-Most of the private lodges in South Africa are in reserves that are home to a very wide variety of animals, including the famed “Big Five” – lion, leopard, elephant, rhino and buffalo.
-All too often though, people get caught up in the hype of having to see the “Big Five”, try not to do this if you can, as tempting as it is to want to check them all off the list.
+Most of the private lodges in South Africa are in reserves that are home to a wide variety of animals.
+Often including the famed “Big Five” – lion, leopard, elephant, rhino and buffalo.
+All too often though, people get caught up in the hype of having to see the “Big Five”.
+Try not to do this if you can, as tempting as it is to want to check them all off the list.
 The lower your expectations, the more enjoyable your safari will be.

 If you really do have an interest in a particular animal, always make sure that the reserve you are visiting is home to this animal to start with!
 For instance, there are several reserves in South Africa that do not have wild dogs, or maybe no lion or even no elephant.